 Now it is easy to understand that neither framing the patent application claims nor responding to an office action is a child’s play.
 Speaking affirmatively and keeping the integrity of the application, you should take help from any subject expert or legal attorney.

 Well, hat PDC we have a complete professional team that takes care of everything from scratch.
 We will be sending individual notifications on each action, distributing reports listing each action received and filed in a given timeframe.
-We even update a file management system or database in lieu of sending formal notifications.
+We even update a file management system or database instead of sending formal notifications.

 To know more about us, please visit our service page.